 Sharanne Basham-Pyke

-All First Story Alumni, aged 18 and over, are invited to enter The Philip Pyke Memorial Prize, now in its second year.
+All First Story Alumni, aged 18 and over were invited to enter The Philip Pyke Memorial Prize 2025.

 Entries are judged anonymously by a panel of practicing writers who studied alongside Philip.
 Judges will award one overall prize, of an Arvon Online Writing Week, to the Alumni whose piece they consider the best.
 Up to three prizes of Arvon Masterclasses will be awarded to shortlisted entries.